jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 When the game starts on the headset, Unity will connect to the logs from the headset and display them in an `Android Logcat` window (because we installed the `Android Logcat` plugin into our project).
 The logging is almost constant but can be filtered.
 This is a cumbersome way to get debugging information from the headset as you play - but it is the only way to do it on MacOS.
 On Windows you can use the ▶️ button in Unity to start the application in development mode on the headset.
 This is not possible on MacOS because there are no Apple-compatible Oculus drivers and applications.

-Our game is not very exciting (we don't even have hands!), but from this point you should be able to make changes in Unity, then click the `File` menu and choose `Build and run`.
+Our game is not very exciting (we don't even have hands!), but from this point you should be able to make changes in Unity, then click the `File` menu and choose `Build and Run`.
 Your new changes will be compiled and a new version of the game (the compiled `APK` file) will be deployed to the headset and the game will restart.

 # Writing a script